The Barren Zone

 The Barren Zone (不毛地帯, Fumō chitai) is a novel by Toyoko Yamasaki.
-It was serialized in the weekly magazine Sunday Manichi from 1973 to 1978.
+It was serialized in the weekly magazine Sunday Mainichi from 1973 to 1978.

 The novel was partially adapted into a film starring Tatsuya Nakadai and directed by Satsuo Yamamoto in 1976.
 It was later adapted into two television miniseries in 1979 and 2009.

 Synopsis

 Tadashi Iki is captured during the invasion of Manchuria and returns to Japan after being interned for over a decade in Soviet labor camps.
 Owing to his former position in the Imperial General Staff, he is offered a position at the expansive Kinki Corporation.

 1976 film

 Fumō Chitai (不毛地帯) is a 1976 Japanese film directed by Satsuo Yamamoto.